hsghori/CS-Notes/computer_networks_notes.md

 		return  D, P
 	```

-	- THis algorithm can be written in many different ways.
+	- This algorithm can be written in many different ways.
 Here we use a priority queue to keep track of the paths and return a dictionary of shortest paths from the source to each destination as well as the parents of each node on the path.

+## Routing Algorithms

+### Link State Routing
-- The Internet uses "link-state routing" which means that every router knows its local link state (its edges and weights) and sends its local state to all other router (floods its local state to all other routers) in the network.
+The Internet uses "link-state routing" which means that every router knows its local link state (its edges and weights) and sends its local state to all other router (floods its local state to all other routers) in the network.
 Thus every router learns the total state of the network and can compute Djikstra's algorithm to determine the optimal routing.

-- Flooding means to send a message to the entire network.
+Flooding means to send a message to the entire network.
 - When a a router floods its link state, the next node forwards the info to all of its links except the one the information arrived from.
 - Flooding is initiated on any topology or configuration change (if a link fails or recovers from a failure or if a link cost charges).
 - Flooding also occurs periodically to refresh link state information.

-- Routers flood the network to ensure that all nodes converge to the updated topology.
+Routers flood the network to ensure that all nodes converge to the updated topology.
 However, there is some convergence delay where routers may have inconsistent state data.
 This convergence delay can come from latencies in detecting failures, time to flood the link state information, and time to re-compute the forwarding tables.
 - Convergence delays can cause looping packets, dropped packets, or packets arriving out of order.

-- There are two major link state routing protocols: open shortest path first, and intermediate system to intermediate system.
+There are two major link state routing protocols: open shortest path first, and intermediate system to intermediate system.
 Both essentially work by maintaining a topology map at each node and computing shortest paths using Djikstra's algorithm at each node.

-- Link State Routing Scalability:
+Link State Routing Scalability:
 - $O(NE)$ messages (N nodes, E links)
 - $O(N^2)$ computation time
 - $O(Network \ diameter)$ convergence delay
 - $O(N)$ entries in forwarding table

+### Distance Vector Routing
-- A distance vector protocol is the opposite of link state routing.
+A distance vector protocol is the opposite of link state routing.
 A distance vector routing protocol has each node tell its neighbors about its global view.
 These algorithms rely on the Bellman-Ford equation: $d_x[y] = min_v(c(x, v] + d_v[y]))$.
 - $D_x[y]$ is the estimate of the least cost from x to y.
 - Node x knows the cost to each neighbor $v$ and maintains its neighbors distance vectors.
 - Periodically, each node sends its distance vector estimates to its neighbors.
 - When $x$ receives new distance vector estimates from its neighbor, it updates its own distance vector using the Bellman-Ford equation.
 - Eventually, the estimate $D_x[y]$ should converge to the actual least cost $d_x[y]$.

-- THe general algorithm is:
+Thus, tHe general algorithm is:
 1. Each node x: waits for change in local link cost or message from neighbor
 2. Recompute local estimates
 3. Notify neighbors if DV to any destination has changed.

-- This algorithm has some problems with routing loops - if z routes through y and y routes through x and y loses connectivity to x, y may decide to route through z.
+This algorithm has some problems with routing loops - if z routes through y and y routes through x and y loses connectivity to x, y may decide to route through z.
 This causes a loop and could take a long time to resolve.
 This is called a count to infinity scenario.
 - We prevent these scenarios using a heuristic.
 If z routes to x through y, z advertises to y that its cost to x is infinite.
-	- y would then never route through z.
+Thus, y will never route through z.

-- Distance vector routing scalability
+Distance vector routing scalability
 - $O(N)$ update time on arrival of new DV from neighbor
 - $O(network \ diameter)$ convergence time
 - $O(N)$ entries in forwarding table

+## Autonomous Services (Domains)
-- Intra-domain routing is the process of routing within an AS.
+An Autonomous Service (domain) is a region of the network under a single administrative control.
+Intra-domain routing is the process of routing within an AS.
 The primary focus is finding least cost paths and fast convergence.
 Inter-domain routing is routing between ASes.
 The key challenges here are scaling and administrative structures.
 - Scaling: a router must be able to reach any destination given a packet's destination address.
-	- the naive approach to this would be to maintain an entry for every destination.
-	- we can overcome this using longest prefix matching.
-		- this only works if we carefully assign addresses.
-- Administrative structure is important because ASes want freedom in picking routes, autonomy, and privacy .
+- Administrative structure is important because ASes want freedom in picking routes, autonomy, and privacy.
 Link state algorithms have no privacy and limited autonomy.
 Distance vector have more autonomy and privacy but weren't designed for this use case.
 They're also more vulnerable to loops.

-- IP Addressing
-	- The goal of IP addressing is to keep small forwarding tables at the routers with limited churm (change in routing tables).
-The ability to aggregate addresses is crucial for both of these properties.
+The goal of IP addressing is to keep small forwarding tables at the routers with limited churm (change in routing tables).
+The ability to aggregate addresses is crucial for both of these scaling and administrative structure.
 - Aggregation works if
 	- Groups of destinations are reached via the same path
 	- Groups are assigned contiguous addresses
 	- Groups are relatively stable
 	- Few enough groups to make forwarding easy
 - IP Addressing is hierarchical in that address structure and allocation are hierarchal.
 - IP Addresses are 32 bit numbers.
 These bits are partitioned into a prefix and suffix component.
 The prefix is the network component and the suffix is the host component.

-- Classless inter-domain routing (CIDR)
-	- Flexible division between network and host addresses.
-Offers a better tradeoff between size of the routing table and efficient use of the IP address space.
-	- If a network has 50 computers, allocate 6 bits for host address (2^5 < 50 < 2^6) and the remaining 26 bits as the prefix.
+Classless inter-domain routing (CIDR) is a flexible division between network and host addresses.
+This offers a better tradeoff between size of the routing table and efficient use of the IP address space.
+CIDR works as follows: If a domain has 50 computers, it should allocate 6 bits for the host address (2^5 < 50 < 2^6) and the remaining 26 bits as the prefix.
 We can then use an OR mask where the 26 prefix bits are 1 and the 6 suffix bits are 0 (subnet mask) to refer to the network hosts.
 	- An IP address can be written X.X.X.X / Y where Y is the number of bits of the prefix max.

-- Allocation of IP address blocks is done in hierarchies.
-	- Large blocks are given to regional Internet registries.
+This method of IP address assignment can be used to assign IP addresses hierarchicaly.
+Large blocks are given to regional Internet registries.
 These registries give blocks to large institutions (ISPs like Comcast, At&t, etc).
 These organizations give addresses to individuals and smaller institutions.
-	- Examples of this hierarchy are: `ICANN -> ARIN -> AT&T -> JHU -> JHU-CS`.
-	- Addresses are allocated in contiguous prefix chunks.
+For example:
 1. CIANN gives ARIN several /8s
 2. ARIN gives AT&T one /8, 12.0x/8
 3. AT&T gives JHU one /16, 12.34x/16
 4. JHU gives JHUCS one /24, 12.34.56/24
 5. JHUCS gives specific user an address, 12.34.56.78

-- Hierarchical address allocation only helps routing scalability if allocation matches the topological hierarchy.
-	- If we add end hosts to a specific domain, the upstream routers don't need to change their routing tables.
-	- "Multi-homed" networks are networks that are connected to more than one domain.
+Hierarchical address allocation only helps routing scalability if the allocation matches the topological hierarchy.
+Thus, if we add end hosts to a specific domain, the upstream routers don't need to change their routing tables.
+However, this doesn't work for all networks.
+"Multi-homed" networks are networks that are connected to more than one domain.
 This can be done for fault tolerance, load balancing, etc. Aggregating addresses is not always possible for multi homed networks.

-# Border Gateway Protocol
+### Border Gateway Protocol
 - As mentioned before, domains want freedom to pick their own routes based on policy.
 Additionally they want privacy and autonomy.
 The topology and policy of the Internet is, in many ways, shaped by the inter-domain business relationship.
 	- Domain A could be Domain B's customer, provider, or peer.
 - The Border Gateway Protocol (BGP) is the inter-domain routing protocol that is implemented by domain border routers.
 The main idea of a BGP is that a domain advertises (exports) its best routes to one or more IP prefixes and each domain selects the best rout it hears advertised for a prefix.
 	- This algorithm is very similar to the distance vector algorithm.
 The domains can advertise routes per-destination, don't have to share intradomain network topology information globally, and the network will eventually converge on paths.
 	- Differences between BGP and distance vector:
-		- BGP picks the best route based on policy (as opposed to shortest distance0.
+		- BGP picks the best route based on policy (as opposed to shortest distance.
 		- BGP uses path vector routing to avoid loops.
 			- Path vector routing: advertise the entire path (as opposed to just a distance).
 So we can avoid loops by discarding paths with loops.
 		- For scalability, BGP may aggregate routes for different prefixes.